 In 2006, the homebuilding industry experienced an industry-wide softening in demand.
 In many markets, home price appreciation over the past several years attracted real estate investors and speculators.
-As price appreciation slowed, many investors and speculators decided to reduce their investment in homes and, as a result, many markets have experienced, and are continuing to experience, an over-supply of home inventory, both new homes and resale homes.
+As price appreciation slowed and price declines began to occur in many of our markets, many investors and speculators decided to reduce their investment in homes and, as a result, many markets have experienced, and are continuing to experience, an over-supply of home inventory, both new homes and resale homes.
 In response to the higher inventory level of homes, many homebuilders have increased the amount of sales incentives offered in an attempt to continue to sell homes.
-These conditions in the real estate market are still continuing to impact all of our homebuilding regions in 2007, and we anticipate they will continue to impact us well into 2008.
-As a result of these economic conditions, we have offered, and may continue to offer, certain sales incentives, including reduction in home sales prices, to aid our sales efforts.
+These conditions in the real estate market are still continuing to impact all of our homebuilding regions in 2007, and we anticipate they will continue to impact us into 2009.
+As a result of these economic conditions, we have offered, and may continue to offer, certain sales incentives, including reduction in home sales prices and sales volume, to aid our sales efforts.
 These incentives and reductions in home sales prices could negatively impact our financial results.
 We cannot predict the duration or severity of the current market conditions, nor provide any assurances that the adjustments we have made to our operating strategy to address these conditions will be successful.